 Emotion, Identity & Creativity 2025

-This page summarises findings from the Human Clarity Institute’s Emotion, Identity & Creativity 2025 dataset, based on 507 valid responses.
-The research examines how AI influences expression, identity, and the meaning people experience in creative work.
+This page summarises findings from the Human Clarity Institute’s Emotion, Identity & Creativity 2025 dataset, based on 507 valid responses across six English-speaking countries.
+The dataset examines how AI-assisted creative tools influence expression, meaning, originality, identity continuity, and the emotional experience of creative work.

 View the Emotion, Identity & Creativity 2025 Dataset